LLNL/axom/src/axom/inlet/docs/sphinx/simple_types.rst

 Tables can contain multiple Fields, other sub-Tables, as well as a single array or a single dictionary.

-.. note::  There is an global Table that holds all top-level Fields.
+.. note::  There is a global Table that holds all top-level Fields.
 This can be accessed via your `Inlet` class instance.